“When you finish watching this, R.D., please let me know if the house ‘vanished,’ and if so, where did it go?” *

 It’s only a crappy marketing plan . . . it’s only a crappy marketing plan . . .

 A very cool You Tube portal, Belz’s Movies From the Past has done us a solid and uploaded the original, Scream . . . and Die!
-99-minute print of the film.
-However, we found a copy of the AIP-shorter cut on You Tube, if you wish to compare.
+99-minute print of the film (an age-restricted account sign-in) — and here’s the original trailer.
+However, we found an alternate upload on You Tube (it’s five minutes shorter . . . but seem to be the same cut).
 When you visit Drive-In Asylum Facebook, search for “The House That Vanished” and you’ll discover several U.S. drive-in newsprint ads to enjoy from the film.

 To continue your exploration of José Ramón Larraz’s works, visit our reviews for his later (and I feel, weaker), more American-slasher oriented works Estigma (1980), Rest in Pieces (1987), Edge of the Axe (1988), and his final (U.S.) film, Deadly Manor (1990).
 We also speak of his works in our Spanish horror reviews of León Klimovsky’s The Vampires Night Orgy and Paul Naschy’s Horror Rises from the Tomb, Panic Beats, and The People Who Own the Dark.